syakun0212/Neural-Network-Model-Design-and-Analysis/README.md

 # Neural-Network-Model-Design-and-Analysis

-This Project aims to Design and Analyse a Neural Network model using injection molding dataset.
+This Project aims to Design and Analyse a Neural Network model using the injection molding dataset.

 It consists of 4 parts: